NuSkooler/enigma-bbs/docs/config.md

 Configuration files in ENiGMA½ are simple UTF-8 encoded [HJSON](http://hjson.org/) files.
 HJSON is just like JSON but simplified and much more resilient to human error.

 ### System Configuraiton
 The main system configuration file, `config.hjson` both overrides defaults and provides additional configuration such as message areas.
-This file shoudl be created in `~/.config/enigma-bbs/config.hjson`.
+The default path is `~/.config/enigma-bbs/config.hjson` though you can override this with the `--config` parameter when invoking `main.js`.
 Values found in core/config.js may be overridden by simply providing the object members you wish replace.

 #### Example: System Name
 `core/config.js` provides the default system name as follows: